-We post stuff on social media.
-We want likes and shares.
-We are needy.
+We post stuff on social media – we want likes and shares.
+Yes, we are needy.

 On the positive side, our needs are the drivers of our success…

 I get this right.
 My need for attention helps me to succeed as a writer, speaker-mentor and public speaker.
-My need for recognition drives my desire to do good work.
+And my need for recognition drives my desire to do good work.
 My need for control helps me take charge of projects and run a successful business.

 I know my identity is who I think I am today, and what I think I need from other people such as respect, recognition, a sense of value, control, predictability, being liked, or independence?

 If there is rejection or violation of my need this may trigger a range of emotions including fear, anger, vengefulness, disappointment, frustration and sadness.